 - The Entry widget is used to take input from the user.
 It provides a blank space where the user can type any text.

-- Entry keyword is used to all call entry widget and it is placed on the left_frame
+- Entry keyword is used to call the entry widget, and it is placed on the left_frame

 - We are using the grid as a geometry method to position the text.